Our Future Path! A plan for a better world!

 Progress

 With students not being tied to taking specific classes when they are at specific grade levels, they would not be advancing from grade to grade in the same way that they would now.
-Therefore, we would need a new method of judging progress.
-For instance, if we assumed that a given number of hours or units of specific classes are needed to be successfully passed in order to graduate, then we could use a percentage of what is completed as our measure of a student’s progress towards final graduation.
+Therefore, we need a new method of judging progress.
+For instance, if we assume that a given number of hours or units of specific classes are needed to be successfully passed to graduate, then we could use a percentage of what is completed as our measure of a student’s progress towards final graduation.

 We would also have some students being able to graduate at much younger ages with a flexible schedule of quarters than they would have with our current system of yearly grade levels.
 By graduating early, these students would have the option to move more quickly onto getting a higher education in college or trade school.